HypatiaX Tutorial 1: Environment Setup and First Discovery

 - 4GB RAM minimum

-- Optional: Anthropic API key for LLM-guided acceleration (73% speedup)
+- Optional: Anthropic API key for LLM-guided acceleration (1.73× median speedup on LLM-routed cases, 68 of 74 tasks)

 Verify Python version: